 US93 Conduit Repairs Phase II:

-Staff and our contractor, King Communications are continuing working on obtaining the permits from NDOT.
-Staff emailed the NDOT permitting office this week to inquire if NDOT needs anything further for the permit application.
+Staff and our contractor, King Communications will meet to determine the start date for field work.
 This project is the next phase of utility conduits, vaults and equipment pads to replace failed facilities along US93.
 Work on the south side will be between Juniper Way and Madrone Street.
 Work on the north side will be from Yucca Street to Marshall Plaza.

 King Communication will be working nights from 7:00 p.m. to 6:00 a.m.
 Sunday night through Thursday mornings to reduce the impacts of construction to the traveling public and the adjacent businesses.